 Although you might see them as a group in zoos, tigers are primarily solitary creatures and love to be alone.
 In the wild, you very rarely come across tigers of the same age group together.
 Most times, they stay alone, either taking a walk, having a nap, or just strategizing on how to get the next meal.

 10. Tigers are not picky feeders

-Unlike other wild herbivores, tigers have a vast diet and can virtually eat anything that comes their way.
-From antelopes to bears to boars to birds to crocodiles.
-Tigers can also eat fish!
+Tigers are carnivores and have sharp teeth and powerful jaws to kill prey.
+Tigers eat antelopes, bears, boars, birds and even crocodiles!
 But the wildest thing about these creatures is that they eat other wild cats like leopards.
 Nothing is really safe from the claws of the orange and black wild beast.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.